Rule 1 The Game, Field, Players and Equipment

 e.
 Microphones attached to coaches during the game for media transmission are prohibited.
 (Exception: A microphone may be attached to the head coach for institutional use only after the conclusion of the live broadcast.)

 g.
-No one in the team area or coaching box may use any artificial sound amplification to communicate with players on the field.
+No one in the team area or coaching box may use any artificial sound amplification for communication.

 h.
 Any attempt to record, either through audio or video means, any signals given by an opposing player, coach or other team personnel is prohibited.